A Trilogy of The Story of God and Man

 Is Jesus “Fully Man and Fully God” According to Reason?

 Here is a full cup of Cappuccino coffee.
 If it was half full, the other half would consist of air.
 Reason dictates that if the cup is full of coffee, then it would be void of anything else.
 Consequently, if it is full of air it would be deemed empty of coffee.
 However, it cannot be filled with coffee and air.
-The statement contradicts itself, making it an absurdity.
-And this example goes for anything in the natural and spiritual.
+For the statement of it being so would be a contradiction, making it an absurdity.
+And this principle goes for anything in the natural and spiritual realms.

 The teaching that the body of Christ is fully man through Mary and fully God through the Holy Spirit is not reasonable in the common sense of the word.
 For that would make Him only half human and half God in body at best.